frdayboy/SHAdow/PROCESS.md

 Part2:
 IT BOOTS!!
 I sent an unpatched LLB, and I had my doubts for whatever reason, but it does boot!

+5/23/20

+I've just realised it might be a bit cumbersome in the final jailbreak to need to send an LLB based on the matching iOS version and device.
+Dynamic patching or sending the alreaded loaded firmware in NOR to the host for patching there, and sending back.